- Turn the extractor hood on in setting 1.

 This isn’t ozone air.
 The filter produces plasma, but no ozone.
 What you are smelling is called ionisation, also see question 3.
 Our filter has been certified by the TÜV and meets the most stringent testing standards.

-It isn’t.
-But it is required to lower the EPC (energy performance certificates) of new homes (as from 2015) from 0.6 to 0.4.
-This already happens if the extractor hood recirculates, improving the yield of the house.
+Actually, this is not mandatory.
+However, since 2015 it is required to lower the EPC (Energy Performance Coefficient) of new homes from 0.6 to 0.4 in the EPC calculation.
+This is done when the extractor hood recirculates, increasing the energy efficiency of the residence.

 If the filter housing is broken (all parts which are composed of plastic), you can return the filter and a new one will be sent shortly.